-The number one New Year’s resolution in America in 2016 was to stay healthy and fit.
+The number one New Year’s resolution in America is to stay healthy and fit.
 These results are hardly a surprise.
 We all want to start the New Year on the right foot and what better place to start than with your health?

 An even better place to start is with your eye health.
 Our eyes are possibly the most neglected when it comes to health.
 The reason why is different for everyone, but often it’s because people think that if they can see clearly, then nothing is wrong.